wincent/wincent/README.md

 - `git`: In order to clone the repo.
 - `ruby`: So that git-cipher can run (also used to build Command-T).
 - `tmux`: Just for comfort (eg. so you can see scrollback).
-- `vim`: Because the Vim aspect needs Vim (it runs `vim` to do a `:helptags` update).
+- `vim`: Because the `nvim` aspect needs Vim (it runs `vim` to do a `:helptags` update).

 ### Install

 > ⚠️ **WARNING:** There are _lots_ of different things that can be installed or configured (see [the "aspects" directory](./aspects)).
 Unless you want your machine to be exactly like mine — which is unlikely — you probably don't want to install _everything_.
-Maybe you don't even want everything in the ["dotfiles"](./aspects/dotfiles) and ["vim"](./aspects/vim) aspects.
+Maybe you don't even want everything in the ["dotfiles"](./aspects/dotfiles) and ["nvim"](./aspects/nvim) aspects.
 Please inspect the contents of each aspect before proceeding to install it; you may even be better off just looking at the configuration files and stealing the bits that you find interesting or useful (everything is [in the public domain](./LICENSE.md), unless otherwise indicated).

 At the time of writing, these are the aspects, which you can expect to change over time: